Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

         publishers (hereinafter referred to as the main author);
-    c)  For lecturers teaching programs in the field of art, the requirement at Point b of this Clause can be replaced by the title of People\'s Artist awarded by the State.
+    c)  For lecturers teaching programs in the field of art, the requirement at Point b of this Clause can be replaced by the title of People's Artist awarded by the State.

 ### Article 5.
 Standards of graduate student supervisors